itsjesushx/TheSushiRoles/README.md

 ### Game Options
 | Name | Description
 |----------|:-------------:|
-| Medium Spawn Chance | -
+| Psychic Spawn Chance | -
-| Medium Cooldown | -
+| Psychic Cooldown | -
-| Medium Duration | The time it takes to question a soul
+| Psychic Duration | The time it takes to question a soul
-| Medium Each Soul Can Only Be Questioned Once | If set to true, souls can only be questioned once and then disappear
+| Psychic Each Soul Can Only Be Questioned Once | If set to true, souls can only be questioned once and then disappear
 | Chance That The Answer Contains The Remaining Amount Of Killing Roles | Chance includes Sheriff
 -----------------------